cshanto/cshanto/README.md

-- 👋 Hi, I’m @cshanto(open to work / looking to join manual or Automation role)
+- 👋 Hi, I’m @cshanto(open to work / looking to join a entry level Data Engineer/SQL role)
-- 👀 I’m interested in writing test script using java and selenium
+- 👀 I’m interested in writing SQL code and play with data
-- 🌱 I have basic knowledge of html,css and javascript, intermediate knowledge of SQL, java, and python.
+- 🌱 I have basic knowledge on SQL, python and Software Tesing.
 - 💞️ I’m looking to boost my skills and strengthen my portfolio
 - 📫 reach me via email: cshanto39@gmail.com